PearlDamour: Katie Pearl and Lisa D’Amour

 In the past we have been commissioned by organizations like PS122, The Kitchen and the Whitney Museum of Art to create new pieces.
 Our work as a team has been funded by MAP Fund, Creative Capital, NYSCA, the Jerome Foundation, the Louisiana Division of the Arts, the Puffin Foundation, the Irving Linn Charitable Trust, the National Trust for Historic Preservation, and The Moore Family Fund for the Arts of the Minneapolis Foundation, among others.
 We have developed our work at The Playwrights Center , New Dramatists, Voice and Vision, the Ogden Museum of Southern Art, The Mitchell Center for the Arts in Houston and Appalachian State University in Boone, NC.
 We’ve published writing about our work in Theater Magazine (“Imperfectly Harmful Theater,” with Melissa Kievman and Melissa James Gibson) and Play: Journal of Plays (Always/Never Her Trilogy).
 Local Critical Acclaim includes “Best Site Specific Performance of 2007” (for Bird Eye Blue Print, Gothmaist, NYC, 2007), “Best Public Art” (for LandMARK, City Pages, Minneapolis, 2005), “Best Touring Show” (for SLABBER and Nita & Zita, The Austin Chroncle, 2000 and 2001), and the David Mark Cohen New Play Award (for Anna Bella Eema, from the Austin Critics Table, 2001).

-Currently, Katie lives in Providence, RI as she pursues her MFA in writing for performance at Brown University.
-Lisa splits her time between New York and New Orleans.
+Currently, Katie lives in Brooklyn and Lisa lives in New Orleans.
 We consider New Orleans, Austin, Minneapolis and New York our artistic homes – much of our work grew up and premiered in those (awesome) cities.